awsdocs/amazon-sqs-developer-guide/doc_source/sqs-queue-tags.md

 # Amazon SQS cost allocation tags<a name="sqs-queue-tags"></a>

 To organize and identify your Amazon SQS queues for cost allocation, you can add metadata *tags* that identify a queue's purpose, owner, or environment\. —this is especially useful when you have many queues\.
-For information about managing Amazon SQS queue tags using the AWS Management Console or the AWS SDK for Java \(and the `[TagQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_TagQueue.html)`, `[UntagQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_UntagQueue.html)`, and `[ListQueueTags](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ListQueueTags.html)` actions\), see the [Tutorial: Adding, updating, and removing cost allocation tags for an Amazon SQS queue](sqs-add-update-remove-tag-queue.md) tutorial\.
+To configure tags using the the Amazon SQS console, see [Configuring cost allocation tags for an Amazon SQS queue \(console\)](sqs-configure-tag-queue.md)

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/cQhMtYX6HRI?rel=0&amp;controls=0&amp;showinfo=0/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/cQhMtYX6HRI?rel=0&amp;controls=0&amp;showinfo=0)